Can Dogs Eat Watermelon?

 Nutritional Value of Watermelon for Dogs

-Both red and yellow watermelons are safe and nutritious for most puppies and adult dogs.
+Both red and yellow watermelons are safe and nutritious for most puppies and adult dog breeds.
 However, it’s best to avoid feeding watermelon to dogs with diabetes, sensitivities to sugar, or obesity, as it contains natural sugars.

 Watermelon is a low-calorie fruit with no fat or cholesterol.
 It is made up of 92% water, making it an excellent source of hydration.
 This makes it especially beneficial for dogs on hot summer days.